Oblique Single Plane Illumination Microscopy (oSPIM)

 Oblique Single Plane Illumination Microscopy (oSPIM) overcomes this problem by changing the objective orthogonal orientation and instead, generates the light sheet at an oblique angle using an oil-immersion objective below the sample.
 A high NA, water dipping, detection objective sits above the sample and is tilted 60 degrees perpendicular to the light sheet which also provides an ideal geometry for cell and tissue culture samples.

 oSPIM is a platform for high resolution light sheet microscopy combining the low photobleaching and photodamage of LSFM with high magnification, high NA objectives for cellular and subcellular imaging.
-It’s currently manufactured and distributed by Applied Scientific Instrumentation (ASI).
+The doSPIM is a similar dual-view light sheet microscope.

 The light sheet is formed by the illumination objective below the sample which generates the light sheet at an oblique angle, 30 degrees from the lens.
+This is achieved simply by steering the input beam off-center in the objective back aperture, partway to TIRF (Figure 1).
 The water dipping detection objective is tilted 60 degrees from the illumination objective, resulting in a 90 degree angle between the light sheet and detection objective.
 This provides the perfect arrangement for positioning a 35 mm or larger glass-bottom dish to hold the sample.
-By positioning the objectives in this orientation instead of orthogonally, the issue of high NA objectives colliding in space is overcome.
+By positioning the objectives in this orientation instead of orthogonally, higher NA objectives can be used without colliding in space.

 The high NA oil-immersion objective below the sample can also be used for conventional fluorescence imaging such as widefield, confocal or TIRF.
 In this way, the oSPIM system is two microscopes in one, combining high resolution fluorescence microscopy with high resolution light sheet fluorescence microscopy in one system.

-The big advantage of doSPIM is that it’s capable of providing isotropic resolution using high NA objectives for cellular and subcellular imaging which isn’t possible with conventional LSFM.
-However, the ability to use the system for conventional fluorescence microscopy is lost as this is not compatible with the tilted bottom objective.
+The big advantage of doSPIM is that it’s capable of providing nearly isotropic resolution using high NA objectives for cellular and subcellular imaging which isn’t possible with conventional LSFM.
+However, the ability to use the system for conventional fluorescence microscopy is lost because the bottom objective is tilted.
+Furthermore, doSPIM requires mounting samples on thin transparent membranes.

 The primary advantage of oSPIM and doSPIM is applying the benefits of LSFM to imaging cellular and subcellular structures.
-Conventional and confocal microscopy are invaluable tools for cell biology but with light sheet microscopy, far longer acquisitions are possible due to greatly reduced photobleaching and photodamage.
-Higher NA objectives are also more light efficient than conventional LSFM objectives which means that an even lower light intensity can be used, further reducing photobleaching and photodamage.
+Conventional and confocal microscopy are invaluable tools for cell biology, but light sheet microscopy allows far longer acquisitions due to greatly reduced photobleaching and photodamage.
+Higher NA objectives also collect more emission light than conventional LSFM objectives which means that an even lower illumination intensity can be used.
 This allows cell biologists to follow processes over much longer time scales than previously possible.

-The system is a standalone microscope which means that it isn’t necessary to have an existing microscope to use it.
+The system is typically sold as a standalone microscope which means that it isn’t necessary to have an existing microscope to use it.
 Neither does the system require any special camera modes or extra features, making the system very simple to implement.
-The oSPIM has the added advantage of being able to perform conventional widefield, confocal and TIRF microscopy, increasing the versatility of the system.
-However, if isotropic resolution is more important, the doSPIM is an attractive alternative for high resolution light sheet microscopy.
+The oSPIM has the added advantage of being able to perform conventional widefield, confocal and TIRF microscopy with standard 35mm glass-bottom dishes, increasing the versatility of the system.
+However, if optimizing resolution is more important, the doSPIM is an attractive alternative.